truenas/middleware/docs/userguide/truenas_wizard.rst

     :width: 4.7in
     :height: 2.4in

-.. note:: the initial configuration wizard will not recognize an **encrypted** ZFS pool.
-If your ZFS pool is GELI-encrypted, cancel the wizard and use the instructions in :ref:`Importing an Encrypted Pool` to import the encrypted volume.
+.. note:: the wizard will not recognize an **encrypted** ZFS pool.
+If your ZFS pool is GELI-encrypted, cancel the wizard and use the instructions in
+          :ref:`Importing an Encrypted Pool` to import the encrypted volume.
 You can then rerun the wizard and it will recognize that the volume has been imported and will not prompt to reformat the disks.

 Input a name for the ZFS pool that conforms to these `naming conventions <http://docs.oracle.com/cd/E23824_01/html/821-1448/gbcpt.html>`_.
 It is recommended to choose a name that will stick out in the logs (e.g.